Michael J. Van Zandt

 Michael has extensive experience with hazardous waste, wetlands laws, NEPA, CEQA, Superfund, Clean Air, Clean Water, Safe Drinking Water, Endangered Species Acts, and California's Proposition 65.
 Under the Clean Water Act, he represents both governmental and private entities sued by citizens groups for alleged violations of storm water and effluent discharge permits.
 Under Proposition 65, he successfully represented multiple defendants in challenging test methods for detection of lead in plumbing products.
 He has resolved numerous Proposition 65 cases for companies both inside and outside California without resorting to litigation.
+In addition, he has experience with pesticide training and permitting issues as well as Community Right to Know issues for hazardous materials.

 Michael served as chief of environmental law for several Department of Defense organizations.
 He was the primary environmental law advisor to five major maintenance complexes.
 He also served as Assistant General Counsel for the Strategic Defense Initiative Organization of the Department of Defense.
 He is a retired Air Force Officer.